hidek1/OWL-SENSEI_PRIVACY_POLICY_PAGE/privacy_policy.md

 ## 5. Data Storage and Deletion

-- Photo data is immediately deleted after explanation generation
+- Photo data is saved as history after explanation generation (can be deleted in settings)
 - Usage statistics are stored in anonymized form
 - Related data is deleted when the app is uninstalled